Carol Cram on the beach looking joyous

 When possible, avoid visiting attractions at peak times when crowds are at their thickest.
 Your best bet is to go first thing in the morning.

-When you get to the Louvre the moment it opens, you’ll not only avoid crowds and germs, you’ll also have the place to yourself.
-Imagine being the day’s first person who gets to see the Mona Lisa.
+When you get to the Louvre as soon as it opens, you’ll not only avoid crowds and germs, you’ll also have the place to yourself.
+Imagine being the day’s first person who gets to see the Mona Lisa!

 Rent a Car